mchu-1/metaverse-lab/README.md

 🌐 **The Network Lab**

-Welcome to the cloud ☁️
+Welcome to science *in the cloud* ☁️